yangdongchao/Text-to-sound-Synthesis/readme.md

 # Text-to-sound Generation
 This is the open source code for our paper "Diffsound: discrete diffusion model for text-to-sound generateion". <br/>
-**2022/08/03** We upload the training code of VQ-VAE and the baseline method of text-to-sound generation (Autoregressive model).
+**2022/08/03** We upload the training code of VQ-VAE and the baseline method of text-to-sound generation (Autoregressive model), and the Diffsound code.
 Considering that the github has the limitation of file size, we will upload the pre-trained model on google drive desk. <br/>
-The Diffsound code will be released as soon as possible.
+More details will be updated as soon as.
 ## Overview
 ![avatar](fig/overview.png)